-We do live in a fast paced world.
 We may only get to spend time with our family for a few days of the year, maybe Thanksgiving Day or Christmas Day.
-If you don’t live nearby then you may not get to see them at all.

-So what can you do?
+So, what can you do?

-If you cannot get together with a number of members of your family then why not catch up with just your siblings, or parents, or cousins, or aunts and uncles, or any other family member that you haven’t seen in a while.
+If you cannot get together with several members of your family then why not catch up with just your siblings, or parents, or cousins, or aunts and uncles, or any other family member that you haven’t seen in a while.

 You may not be able to see your family in person due to how far you are living away from them.

 Doing at least something on this day will show them that you are thinking about them, even if you do not live near them.

 There is a saying that you may have heard, “You can choose your friends, but you cannot choose your family“.
 And that is so true.

 I am sure you have heard that saying as well.

 Visit Your Relatives Day is a day to reconnect with your family and build, (or re-build), family ties and relationships.

-We are so wrapped up in our own world, and this is specially true if you now have a family of your own.
+We are so wrapped up in our world, and this is especially true if you now have a family of your own.

 Discover your family tree!

 I particularly like this day because it gives me another chance to catch up with family and find out about my ancestors.

 Not only can I find out names and dates of people to add to my tree but I could also be fortunate to hear stories that I have never heard before.

-Every time that I get a chance to speak to him he will have a story about an ancestor which he hasn’t never spoken about.
-It really does surprise me, (and him I suppose), when these ‘new’ stories pop up.
+Every time that I get a chance to speak to him he will have a story about an ancestor which he has never spoken about.
+It does surprise me, (and him I suppose) when these ‘new’ stories pop up.

-So if you are working on your family tree then take this time and use it wisely.
+So, if you are working on your family tree then take this time and use it wisely.
 You can get so much information from your relatives.
-And the good thing about it is that it is FREE!

 Thank You and Please Leave A Comment